dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 #### Relation ship between `⊑` and logic

-**(Damien) This part seems currently broken:**
-I was working with definitions in [Better is Better than Well: On Efficient Verification of Infinite-State Systems](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.25.7970) Section 2.
-However, some things seems wrong...
-For the moment, you should ignore this digression.
-Should be fixed now, I still need to double check…

 It is possible to see a logical proposition with a single free variable `P` as a set: `[P] = { x | P(x) }`.

 Then the formula `(∀x.
 P(x) ⇒ Q(x))` is equivalent to `[P] ⊆ [Q]`.